HomeDing/homeding.github.io/elements/digitalout.md

+---
-# The DigitalOut Element
+title: The Digital Output Element

-::: excerpt digitalout
+id: digitalout
+tags: ["Element"]
+description: Support digital output signals based on actions.
+excerpt: >
   The DigitalOutElement is used with the GPIO pins of the board to create a digital output level based on actions sent to the element.
   This can e.g. be used to drive a LED or a relay.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::